mattsouth/arguegraph/README.md

 Arguegraph
 =======

-Abstract Argumentation library for use in nodejs or on the web.
-Arguegraph is a naive, "start from scratch" library built mainly for educational purposes using Martin Caminada's "A Gentle Introduction to Argumentation Semantics" 2008 paper as its primary source.
+An abstract Argumentation library for use in nodejs or on the web.
+Arguegraph is a naive, "start from scratch" library built mainly for educational purposes using papers by Martin Caminada and Sanjay Modgil as source material.

 [Demo](http://mattsouth.github.io/arguegraph/demo.html) - review all distinct argument frameworks with up to three nodes.